 Deforestation-free sourcing?
 There’s an app for that!

 So: what do these two initiatives—one helping to ensure that farming already-cleared land becomes more productive, and one helping companies shed light on the complex, murky labyrinth of their global supply chains—tell us about emerging trends in global climate leadership?

 Forests matter: Stakeholders understand the importance of forests for climate and supply chain stability.
 The impressive list of participants and lofty goals show that forests have become part of the main stage for how to address climate change globally.
-Deforestation contributes about 15% of greenhouse gas emissions annually, but can also be a major carbon sink if managed appropriately.
+Tropical forest loss contributes about 15% of greenhouse gas emissions annually, but can also be a major carbon sink if managed appropriately.
 Corporations understand that forests are vital for reducing reputational risk in product lines, ensuring stable weather patterns that can produce viable crops into the future, and increasing the resiliency of major geographic regions against drought and flooding.
 These new commitments indicate that action on forests as part of the climate dialogue are here to stay.